 Thus, MBA in HR future scope is bright!

 Indeed, to excel in the field of HR, you must be good with humans and complete an MBA degree.
 Additionally, skills like persuasion, diplomacy, and interpersonal skills are also demanded.

 Despite there being so many MBA specialisations out there, most students are choosing human resources.
 There are a number of reasons for this.
 Some of them include improved pay packages, more job opportunities (HR director, VP of operations, senior HR manager), personal growth, job stability and a more active leadership role.
-Those who have an MBA in human resource tend to have in-depth knowledge of latest trends and bigger insights with regard to employee relations and compensation.
+Those who have an MBA in human resources tend to have in-depth knowledge of the latest trends and bigger insights with regard to employee relations and compensation.

 What is the future of the HR department in the wake of the pandemic?